cloudevents/spec/discovery.md

 ## Overview

-In order for consumers to receive events from event producers, they need to first subscribe, or ask for, events from those producers.
-To do so, there is often a process necessary that involves steps such as discovering which event producer is of interest, what events it generates and how to create the subscription for those events.
+In order for consumers to receive events from services, they need to first subscribe, or ask for, events from those services.
+To do so, there is often a process necessary that involves steps such as discovering which service is of interest, what events it generates and how to create the subscription for those events.

 This specification defines a set of APIs to allow for consumers to perform